top of page

 Vice President

 Stephanie added learning to square dance to her list of 2020 New Year's resolutions but her plans were foiled by Covid.
 She finally started new dancer lessons at the beginning of 2022 and has had so much fun ever since!
-In the past year, she's recruited her parents to start dancing in Billings, learned Plus level dancing, and is now learning the boy's party.
+In the past year, she's recruited her parents to start dancing in Billings, learned Plus level dancing, and is now learning the boy's part.
 In addition to dancing, Stephanie is an avid reader, hikes regularly on Mt.
 Helena, and sews quilts.

 Karyn.jpg